TengMCing/PhD/Thesis/03-chap3.pdf.md

 Non-normality violations arise from specifying a non-normal distribution for $\boldsymbol{\varepsilon}$.
 In the synthetic data simulation, four distinct error distributions are considered, including discrete, uniform, normal, and lognormal distributions, as presented in @fig-different-e.
-Each distribution imparts unique characteristics to the residuals.
-The discrete error distribution introduces discreteness in residuals, while the lognormal distribution typically yields outliers.
+Each distribution imparts unique characteristics in the residual plot.
+The discrete error distribution introduces discrete clusters in residuals, while the lognormal distribution typically yields outliers.
 Uniform error distribution may result in residuals filling the entire space of the residual plot.
 All of these distributions exhibit visual distinctions from the normal error distribution.